MultiModelling/Adapter-ESSIM/README.md

 The project is based on TNO's Flask REST API template.
 For more information, see below.

 ## Container
-Use: `docker-compose build` to build the image
+Use: `docker-compose build` to build the image.
 Run the image using `docker-compose up -d`.

 ## Flask REST API Template